sortolavi/zz-counter/README.md

 # Zhan Zhuang Counter

-Pre-defined timers for your Zhan Zhuang exercises.
+Pre-defined timers from 5 to 60 min for your Zhan Zhuang exercises.

-### Folder structure
+### Set folder structure
-At package.json set "homepage" value according to your folder structure.
+At package.json set "homepage" value according to your folder structure at server.

 ### Doubling time values
 Double-click on minute buttons to double time value.